 BusyCal 3 is the most powerful, flexible, reliable calendar app for macOS.
 It’s packed with time-saving features and compatible with all leading cloud services including iCloud, Google, Exchange, and more.
-You can choose the number of weeks shown in the Month view and the number of days shown in Week view and even customize the calendar’s appearance by choosing a font face and size, calendar colors, time format, and more.
+You can choose the number of weeks shown in the Month view and the number of days shown in the Week view and even customize the calendar’s appearance by choosing a font face and size, calendar colors, time format, and more.

 - Download Link